fenago/deep-learning-for-nlp/Lab Guides/chapter_18/Lab_11.md

 ```

-18.5.3

-Complete Example
+##### Complete Example

 Tying all of this together, the complete example for generating text using the fit neural language
 model is listed below.

 ```
-from
-from
-from
-from
-from

-pickle import load
+from pickle import load
-numpy import array
+from numpy import array
-keras.models import load_model
+from keras.models import load_model
-keras.utils import to_categorical
+from keras.utils import to_categorical
-keras.preprocessing.sequence import pad_sequences
+from keras.preprocessing.sequence import pad_sequences

 # generate a sequence of characters with a language model
 def generate_seq(model, mapping, seq_length, seed_text, n_chars):